 - Upset stomach.

 - Sweating a lot.

 - Joint pain or swelling is common with this drug.
 Sometimes, this may last for weeks, months, or years.
 In some people, joint pain and swelling may go away and come back.
-Call your doctor right away if you have joint pain or swelling that bothers you, is severe, does not go away, or goes away and comes back.
+Call the doctor right away if your child has joint pain or swelling that bothers your child, is severe, does not go away, or goes away and comes back.

 You may report side effects to your national health agency.

 Give this drug as ordered by your child’s doctor.
 Read all information given to you.
 Follow all instructions closely.

 - It is given as a shot into a muscle.